 - We will monitor this each year and go through the process described in the first question.

 How is the impact of the pandemic being considered?

-- Academic gaps are expected across all year groups and across the country.
+- Pupils do have some academic gaps across all year groups and across the country.
 As always, we will work to ensure that pupils have the best support we can give them to move forward.

-- This a key consideration in planning the whole school curriculum for 2020-21 and we are working with the Local Authority on how we can best support all pupils coming back, both in the short and long term.
+- This a key consideration in planning the whole school curriculum for 2021-22 and we are working with the Local Authority on how we can best support the recovery of all pupils.

 - Our support for pupils with emotional needs is strong, and as a Leadership Team we are working at the moment on supporting staff to meet the emotional needs of pupils returning to school.